Alexis Christoforous

+In 2026, she returned to Bloomberg for New York and Wall Street assignment reports, and co-anchoring for Bloomberg Radio's Bloomberg Surveillance.

 Early career

 She began her business news career at Bloomberg Television and Radio in 1994, where she anchored the national PBS program "Bloomberg Morning News" and was Bloomberg's first reporter to report live from the floor of the New York Stock Exchange.

 Christoforous covered the stock market bull run of the early 1990s and the subsequent Internet bubble burst of 2000.
 She reported on the economic impact of the September 11, 2001, attacks, the resignation of New York Stock Exchange CEO Richard Grasso and the wave of Wall Street scandals, including Enron, Worldcom and Martha Stewart.